John Delaney (Maryland politician): Political positions

 However, statements made since then suggest he has embraced the moderate label.
 Appearing on PBS NewsHour on May 8, 2019, Delaney remarked, "I am probably the most moderate candidate" in the field of 2020 Democratic presidential candidates.

 He has received the top score of 100 from the Human Rights Campaign for his support of equality-related legislation, with him stating "No one should be discriminated against because of who they are or who they love" in response to this recognition.

 Delaney has said he would support increasing the corporate tax rate from 21 percent to 23 percent "to raise about $200 billion for infrastructure".

 Personal life

-Delaney and his wife April (née McClain) met at Georgetown University Law Center; they have four daughters; Summer, Brooke, Lily, and Grace.
-April is the Washington, D.C.
-Director for Common Sense Media, a non-profit organization dedicated to educating families on social media while also conducting reviews and ratings for movies, TV series, and documentaries that show appropriate/inappropriate humor.
+Delaney and his wife April (née McClain) met at Georgetown University Law Center.
+They married in Sun Valley, Idaho in 1989, and moved to the Washington metropolitan area after graduating.
+Together, they live in Potomac, Maryland and have four daughters; Summer, Brooke, Lily, and Grace.
+April served as deputy administrator of the National Telecommunications and Information Administration from 2022 to 2023 before running for Congress in Maryland's 6th congressional district in 2024.
 Two of Delaney's four daughters attend Northwestern University while his oldest daughter, Summer, worked as a video journalist and multimedia reporter for Tribune Media and WPIX (PIX11) News.

 Delaney is Catholic, and has said that "to some extent" his faith has guided his "social justice orientation".
 He was also a member of the Board of Directors of several organizations: St. Patrick's Episcopal Day School (Chairman), Georgetown University, National Symphony Orchestra, and the International Center for Research on Women.